 - Handling instructions — Security standards that specify appropriate handling practices for each category of data, such as how it must be stored, what access rights should be assigned, how it can be shared, when it must be encrypted, and retention terms and processes.
 Since these guidelines may change, it is best to maintain them as a separate document.

-Step #5.
-Repeat.
 Data is dynamic: Files are created, copied, moved and deleted every day.
-Therefore, data classification should be an ongoing process in the organization.
+Therefore, data classification must be an ongoing process in the organization.
 Proper administration of the data classification process will help ensure that all sensitive data is protected.

-- Restricted data— Highly sensitive internal data whose disclosure could negatively affect operations and put the organization at financial or legal risk (e.g., customer, patient, and employee personal information; authentication data such as logins and passwords).
+- Restricted data— Highly sensitive internal data whose disclosure could negatively affect operations and put the organization at financial or legal risk.
+Restricted data requires the highest level of security protection.
+Examples include data protected by regulations or confidentiality agreements, such as patient health information, PII of customers or employees (e.g., Social Security numbers), and authentication data (such as user IDs and passwords).

-Your organization can use these three categories to define an initial data classification model and later on add more granular levels based on data content (PII, PHI, etc.), relevance to compliance standards or business specifics, and other criteria.
+Your organization can use these three types of data classification categories to define an initial data classification model, and later add more granular levels based on your specific data, compliance requirements and other business needs.

-As you can see, data classification is not a magic wand that secures data or ensures compliance with regulatory requirements by itself.
-Rather, it helps organizations improve their security posture by focusing their attention, workforce and financial resources on the data most critical to the business.
-Once you have prioritized your risks, you better understand how to ensure appropriate data protection and ongoing compliance with security policies and regulations.
+As you can see, data classification is not a magic wand that ensures data security or compliance with regulatory requirements by itself.
+Rather, it helps organizations identify the data most critical to the business so they can focus their limited time and financial resources on ensuring appropriate data protection and ongoing compliance with security policies and regulations.